wavespotter/loft/README.md

 - Run your pre-apply script
 - Run `terraform apply` with the `.tfvars` corresponding to the chosen deploy environment
 - Run your post-apply script

+## In CI

+When running on a CI server, you can set the `-a` option to auto-approve the Terraform changes.